 Payment on the student loan begins once you complete your education or you withdraw from classes.
-You have 6 months after that date until you must begin paying the debt and interest on your student loan.
+You have a 6-month grace period.
+After which you must begin paying back the debt and interest on your student loan.
 If you cannot make the required payments on your loan, take all necessary steps to avoid defaulting on your loan or incurring further interest costs.
-Contact the Student Finance Board immediately and advise them that you are unemployed or cannot work due to a disability.
-Ask them for interest relief during the period you cannot make the payments.
-You may renew in 3 month stages as necessary.
-Renewals may be made up to 18 months maximum.
-During the period you get interest relief, the government pays the interest due on your loan.
-Monthly payments are also suspended for that period of time.
-Ask the Student Finance Board whether you qualify for a portion of the loan to be paid by the government.
-Government assistance is being gradually being phased out of the student loans program, but you may be eligible for some prior years you spent in post secondary school.
+Contact the ASASC and NSLSC immediately to discuss payment terms.
+Ask them for interest relief during the period you cannot make the payments or create a payment schedule that works best for you.

 In the 6 months after the date you complete your studies or withdraw from classes, all repayment schedules should be made with the lender.
 If you do not make the necessary arrangements for repayment, the lender may demand full payment of the student loan immediately.
 The lender may also demand full payment if you default on your repayment schedule.
-If you are having financial difficulties contact the lender and advise them of your financial difficulties and try to arrange for new terms of payment that you are able to make.
-There is no penalty if you wish to make a lump sum towards the debt.
+If you are having financial difficulties contact the lender and tell them of your financial difficulties and try to arrange for new terms of payment that you can make.
+There is no penalty if you want to make a lump sum towards the debt.

 If you cannot make your loan payments, the bank will recover the loan amount from the government.
 The government will then collect the debt directly from you.
-The government can take you to Court and obtain a Court Order to collect.
-Collection may be a garnishment of any income or savings you have or they may seize your property.
+The government can take you to Court and get a Court Order to collect.
+Collection may be a garnishment of any income or savings you have, or they may seize your property.
 The Court Order will continue until you have paid your debt.
 Usually the government hires a collection agency for collection.
-The collection agency will begin writing, phoning or contacting you to demand payment.
+The collection agency will contact you to demand payment.